De Rham cohomology: Definition

 The de Rham complex is the cochain complex of differential forms on some smooth manifold M, with the exterior derivative as the differential:

 where Ω^{0}(M) is the space of smooth functions on M, Ω^{1}(M) is the space of 1-forms, and so forth.
 Forms that are the image of other forms under the exterior derivative, plus the constant 0 function in Ω^{0}(M), are called exact and forms whose exterior derivative is 0 are called closed (see Closed and exact differential forms); the relationship d = 0 then says that exact forms are closed.

 In contrast, closed forms are not necessarily exact.
 An illustrative case is a circle as a manifold, and the 1-form corresponding to the derivative of angle from a reference point at its centre, typically written as dθ (described at Closed and exact differential forms).
 There is no function θ defined on the whole circle such that dθ is its derivative; the increase of 2π in going once around the circle in the positive direction implies a multivalued function θ.
 Removing one point of the circle obviates this, at the same time changing the topology of the manifold.

-One prominent example when all closed forms are exact is when the underlying space is contractible to a point, i.e., it is simply connected (no-holes condition).
+One prominent example when all closed forms are exact is when the underlying space is contractible to a point or, more generally, if it is simply connected (no-holes condition).
 In this case the exterior derivative $d$ restricted to closed forms has a local inverse called a homotopy operator.
 Since it is also nilpotent, it forms a dual chain complex with the arrows reversed compared to the de Rham complex.
 This is the situation described in the Poincaré lemma.